KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Node_Animation.md

-These models are intended to test the basic attributes of the node object.
+These models are intended to test the basic attributes of node animation.

-Every model has three nodes.
-Node 0 is usable as a point of reference.
-Node 1 is a child of node 0 and is where transforms are applied.
-Node 2 is a child of node 1 and will receive the same transformations by inheritance.
+The last model on this list creates a curve which doesn't start at Zero.

 The following table shows the properties that are set for a given model.